catamphetamine/webpack-isomorphic-tools/README.md

 In this particular case the `require()` call will return the real path to the image on the disk.
 It would be something like `../../build/9059f094ddb49c2b0fa6a254a6ebf2ad.png`.
 How did `webpack-isomorphic-tools` know this weird real file path?
 It's just a bit of magic.

-You get the idea now?
+So, you get the idea now?

 Aside all of that, `webpack-isomorphic-tools` is highly extensible, and finding the real paths for your assets is just the simplest example of what it's capable of.
 Using [custom configuration](#configuration) one can make `require()` calls (on the server) return virtually anything (not just a String, it may be a JSON object, for example).